MileHacker Logo

 Local Impact Awareness

-Being mindful of your local impact reaches to supporting local businesses and cultural preservation.
+Being conscious of your the impact on the local area applies to supporting local businesses and cultural preservation.
 Your choices can strengthen the local economy and respect the island's heritage.

 Economic Support